 Christopher M. Huckabee

-Mr. Christopher M. Huckabee of Fort Worth was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on January 22, 2015.
-He currently serves on the Facilities and Investment Advisory Committees.
-His term expires on January 31, 2021.
+Mr. Christopher M. Huckabee of Fort Worth was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on Jan.
+22, 2015.
+He is currently a member of the Finance and Administration Committee, and the Academic, Clinical and Student Affairs Committee.
+His term expires on Jan.
+31, 2021.

-When he's not working, Mr. Huckabee spends time with his wife Robin, a 1992 interior design graduate of Texas Tech University, and their three children, Andrew who is studying at Trinity University, Mason Elizabeth who starts at Texas Tech University in the fall of 2015, and Harris Anne, a junior in high school.
-He and Robin also are members of the Chancellor’s Council at the Texas Tech University System.
+Huckabee and his wife, Robin, a 1992 interior design graduate of Texas Tech University, have three children: Andrew who is studying at Trinity University, Mason Elizabeth who attends Texas Tech University and Harris Anne.
+He and Robin are members of the Texas Tech University System’s Chancellor’s Council.